 In the north, you can find Grotten Noord, the North Underground Caves and popular tourist attraction of Maastricht.

 You can also find Kazematten Waldeck, an 18th-century fortress and cave network.
 The city is also home to a variety of museums.
 Popular museums include the Bonnefantenmuseum, Helpoort, the Maastricht Natural History Museum and the Museum can het Vrijhof.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Maastricht Carnival 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Maastricht Carnival 2023 using the map below!